gvwilson/SitioAcademico/content/blog/2024-12-14-rOpenSci-2years-CommEvents-en/index.md

 The main goal of these calls is to *strengthen connections* between members of the rOpenSci community.
 They also *inform* people about technical and social topics, *bring different* stakeholders' *perspectives* to light, and *identify unmet needs* on a topic.

+{{< figure src="commcalls.png" alt="Flyers of all the comm calls organized since Yani joins rOpenSci.
+It shows the title, the speakers, the date and the rOpenSci logo.">}}

 Generally, rOpenSci's calls attract a global audience of R users and developers, with representation from academia, government, non-profit, and industry.